Sarkutz/initmux/README.md

 ###### One Command Form

-You want to create several panes and apply a command after its creation.
+You want to create several panes and apply a single command after their creation.
 Example:

 ```yaml
     three: